Once you pop, you can’t stop. These homemade cinnamon sugar candied nuts are crowd-pleasing, and dangerously simple!

 The recipe is from my mom’s dear friend Sharyn.
 My mom had one taste and has been making them for my family for years.
 When I went home over Thanksgiving, the first thing I needed… before any turkey or pumpkin pie… was this candied nut recipe.

-Only about 10 minutes of prep work, 30 minutes of wait time, and about 5 minutes to sit on your tush and eat an entire bowl of them.
-I’m not kidding.
+Only about 10 minutes of prep work, 30 minutes of wait time, and about 5 minutes to eat an entire bowl of them.

-If you’re anything like me, you want a heavily coated nut and pecans will get ya there.
+If you’re anything like me, you want a heavily coated nut and pecans will get you there.

 So what’s in this magical candied coating?
-Glad you asked.
-An easy 5 ingredient mixture.
+It’s an easy 5 ingredient mixture.

 Finally, mix in cinnamon and salt.
 I adore cinnamon in my recipes and, more often than not, have quite the heavy hand when pouring it.
-Cut down to 2 teaspoons at the minimum if you aren’t a cinnamon lover freak like I am.
+Cut down to 1 and 1/2 teaspoons at the minimum if you don’t care for as much cinnamon.
 The salt in this mixture cuts down on the sweetness and each bite is partly salty/partly sweet/partly spiced.
-A plethora of pleasant taste profiles on your itty bitty tastebuds.
+A plethora of pleasant flavor profiles!

 Once the sugar coating is ready, toss in the nuts and mix everything up well to cover every last morsel.
 Trust me, you want every inch of the nuts coated with a heavy blanket of the cinnamon/sugar/egg-whites, so make sure you do a job here.